weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 ### `[[FieldMap]]`{#csv_fieldmap}

-The `[[FieldMap]]` stanza defines the mapping from the import source data fields to WeeWX archive fields.
+The `[[FieldMap]]` stanza defines the mapping from the CSV source data fields to WeeWX archive fields.
 This allows `weectl import` to take a source data field, perform the appropriate unit conversion and store the resulting value in the appropriate WeeWX archive field.
 The map consists of one sub-stanza per WeeWX archive field being populated using the following format:

 ```
     [[[weewx_archive_field_name]]]